-The IB Diploma Programme and the MYP 5 will follow the following basic examination timetable:
+The IB Diploma Programme and the IB Middle Years Programme will follow the following basic examination timetable:

-MYP 5 May/June End-of-year exams
+MYP 4/5 May/June End-of-year exams

 IB DP Year One November Exam week 1

 February Exam week 2

 May/June End-of-year exams

 IB DP Year Two Sept./Oct.
 Exam week 3

 Jan./Feb.
 Mock exams

 May Final exams

-MYP 5 End-of-year Examinations will count for 25% of a student's overall grade for the academic year in the particular subject.
+MYP 4 and MYP 5 End-of-year Examinations are the summative assessments of the fourth unit of a particular subject.
 IB DP Year One End-of-year Examinations will count for 30% of a student's final grade for the academic year in a particular subject.
 Subject teachers will utilize mock examination results and other summative assessment to determine predicted grades for IB DP Year Two students.